Why Implants Are Better Than Dentures

 Every patient is different, so although the procedure described above is accurate for most patients, some may require a different procedure.
 If you’re replacing more than one lost tooth, we will likely place multiple dental implants in the same procedure.
 Instead of an individual crown, your Columbus dental implant dentist will replace your missing teeth with a dental bridge.
 A dental bridge replaces all your lost teeth and is secured by two or more implants.

 If you’ve suffered significant jawbone loss as a result of gum disease or atrophy, a bone graft may be necessary before your dental implant can be placed.

 In other cases, your dental implant may be secure enough when it is first placed that you can get a temporary dental crown placed the same day.
 It all depends on your individual situation.

 We understand that many people are concerned about the cost of dental implants and want to get an estimate for dental implants online.
 However, we cannot offer online estimates for dental implants because the procedure is highly customized.

 We design each dental implant procedure to precisely fit a patient’s anatomy for the best:

 Every aspect of the procedure–including the selection of the implant or implants, the number of implants, the timing of implantation, the type of restorations, and more–is individual.

-If you are in the Columbus, Ohio area and would like more information about dental implants and how they can restore your natural smile, please call (614) 848-5001 or contact Dr. Michael Firouzian at the Center for Family and Cosmetic Dentistry.
+If you would like more information about dental implants such as how they can restore your natural smile, please call (614) 848-5001 or contact Columbus, Ohio dentist Dr. Michael Firouzian.
 We would be happy to schedule an appointment or a consultation to discuss your options to replace missing teeth.